-There is wifi on each campus.
-Use the GUEST network and the password souththames.
+If you are an existing student, you can use the ‘GUEST’ network and the password souththames.
 Once you’re connected, you'll have to enter your student id number and password to get onto the internet.

 If you're using a college computer for personal reasons, you'll need to log off if another student wants to use it for studying.